 Formal Examination: Written exam covering foundation concepts of chemistry

-Quiz: Online Qizzes based on the three, three hour workshops *
+Written Assignment: In class assessment based on the six, three hour workshops *

 * This assessment has a compulsory requirement.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 - Workshop: There is a compulsory attendance requirement in this course. - Students must attend 5 out of 6 (80%) workshops and complete the required assessment items to pass the course.

 - Written Assignment: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course.